 Honestly, I feel very fortunate that the first trimester went so well.
 It ended with the results from our genetic test which all came out great and revealed our baby was looking healthy without any genetic abnormalities.
 Those results and hitting 12 weeks (when miscarriage rates decrease significantly) gave me the absolute best feeling and a huge sigh of relief.

 Additionally, we found out the gender of our baby at end of the first trimester.
-My family threw us a really sweet gender reveal party, which I’ll share soon.
+My family threw us a really sweet gender reveal party, which you can read about on my blog.

 Stay tuned for the second trimester update and check out our incredible babymoon in South Lake Tahoe.
 Thanks for reading!